awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
 Redundant condition value num: Multiple values in are redundant.
-Replace with the greatest/least single value for .
+Replace with the greatest/least single value for.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Multiple values in are redundant.
-Replace with the greatest/least single value for ."
+Replace with the greatest/least single value for."
 ```

 **Resolving the suggestion**